Area Code -- The area/country code for the TCI is 649.

 Language -- The official language is English.

 Pets -- All you need to bring a pet onto the islands is a signed veterinary certificate (dated within 1 month of travel) stating that the animal is free of contagious or infectious disease and up-to-date on his or her rabies and distemper vaccinations.
+YOu also need to provide a completed import application and pay a $50 fee per animal.
 There is no quarantine period for incoming pets.

-Post Office -- The Provo Post Office and Philatelic Bureau is located downtown at the corner of Airport Road.
+Post Office -- The primary post office in Providenciales is the George Brown Post Office, located downtown at the corner of Airport Road (tel.
+649/946-4676).
 It's open Monday to Thursday from 8am to 4pm and Friday from 8am to 3:30pm.
-The Grand Turk Post Office is located on Front Street in Cockburn Town.
+The Grand Turk Post Office is located on Front Street in Cockburn Town (tel.
+649/946-1334).
 It's open Monday to Friday from 8am to 4pm.

-Taxes -- There is a departure tax of $35, payable when you leave the islands (it's often included in the cost of your airfare).
-The government collects an 11% occupancy tax, applicable to all hotels, guesthouses, and restaurants in the 40-island chain.
-Resorts generally add a 10% to 15% service charge on top of the government tax.
+Taxes -- A departure tax of $35 is payable when you leave the islands (often rolled into the cost of your airfare).
+The government collects an 12% occupancy tax, applicable to all hotels, guesthouses, and restaurants in the 40-island chain.
+Resorts often add a 10% to 15% service charge on top of the government tax.
+Tax on cruise arrivals is $3.50 per passenger.

 Telephone -- To call Turks and Caicos, dial 1 and then the number.
 The country code for the TCI is 649.
 The international-operator telephone service is tel.
 115. Local directory assistance is tel.
 118.